 Everyone wants to rank highly.
 Unfortunately, not everyone is willing to put in the hard work.

 The key is to avoid shady link building strategies and instead focus on creating long-term value and building high-quality links.
-According to Search Engine Journal’s Adam Riemer, “Focusing on quality [backlinks] over quantity is what can help to protect your site as Google updates.”
+According to Search Engine Journal’s Adam Riemer, “Focusing on quality [pillow links] over quantity is what can help to protect your site as Google updates.”
 We’ll show you how to do just that later in this guide.

 Your link building strategy informs every other decision you make when it comes to link building, including which pages you target, what anchor text to use, and which quality sites to build links with.